International Conscientious Objectors’ Day Blog

 Within our collection we have some objects that relate to a modern day conscientious objector named Joe Glenton.
 Joe Glenton joined the British Army in 2004 and toured Afghanistan for seven months in 2006.
 During his time away he began to question what they were doing there.
 Upon his return he thought further into the justification for ‘War on Terror’ and decided he no longer agreed with it.
 When asked to go back in 2007 he refused, declaring conscientious objection.
 Faced with having to return Joe went AWOL for 2 years.
 During these two years he became an anti-war activist talking at demonstrations and to the media.
 Upon his return to the Army he was charged with AWOL and desertion which was eventually dropped, but he did have to serve nine months in Colchester Military Prison.
 While there he received support from his fellow inmates, guards and from hundreds of members of the public.
 He received letters, postcards and wishes of support from all over the world.
 Since leaving prison Joe has taken a degree in International Relations, written for newspapers and has written his book ‘Soldier Box’.
 He continues to campaign against the war and for soldiers rights.
 Joe is an example of a modern Conscientious Objector.

 To find out more about Conscientious Objectors throughout history come and visit us at the Peace Museum.
-We are open every Wednesday, Thursday and Friday from 10:00am – 4:00pm.

-By Sarah Bartey
+Written by Sarah Bartey